Brewers vs. Dodgers MLB Betting Odds, Trends & Prediction

-The Milwaukee Brewers remain in L.A. to face the Dodgers at 7:15 PM ET on Saturday night on FOX.
-It’s the second game of a three-game set.
+The Milwaukee Brewers remain in L.A. to face the Dodgers at 4:10 PM ET on Sunday afternoon.
+It’s the final game of a three-game set.
 Keep reading for our Brewers vs. Dodgers betting prediction.

 Can the Brewers win the game outright as money-line road underdogs?